Cutting off stimulus checks to Americans earning over $75,000 could be wise, new data suggests

 “It’s been nice to go to grocery store and not really have to worry about what to eat,” Rafner said.

+Many Republican in Congress have suggested that another round of stimulus checks is not necessary and would raise the national debt.
+The Biden Administration argues spending and employment data both show that many lower income families remain in precarious situations.

 Netspend, a prepaid debit card company, said it processed more than $850 million stimulus payments in January for about 900,000 customers.
-Prepaid debit card users tend to be lower income, and Netspend confirmed that most of the money has been spent quickly for basic necessities like food and gas.
+Prepaid debit card users tend to be lower income, and Netspend confirmed that most of the money has been spent rapidly for basic necessities like food and gas.

 “For the first and second round of individual stimulus payments, Netspend saw its customers spend funds quickly.
 Consistent with the first round of individual stimulus payments, these customers are using their funds to make purchases at grocery stores, restaurants, pharmacies and gas stations,” said Netspend spokesman Adam Dawes.